irisnet/irisnet/WHITEPAPER.md

 * **Private Sale**: 20%

-* **Core Developer Team**: 20% (locked up for 6 months starting from IRIS Hub launch, followed by a linear monthly release for 2 years afterwards)
+* **Core Developer Team**: 20% (4-year vesting period starting from IRIS Hub launch, during which the team will vest 1/48th of its IRIS tokens each month)

 * **IRIS Foundation**: 15% (reserved to support the operations of the Foundation)

-* **Ecosystem Development**: 45% (swap with zones connecting to IRIS Hub; grant to potential users; awards to outstanding partners)
+* **Ecosystem Development**: 45% (swap with zones connecting to IRIS Hub; grant to potential users; awards to outstanding partners; potential public sale)

-If and when the IRIS network is fully deployed, the annual inflation rate of IRIS tokens is expected to be 7% to 20%.
-The exact rate will be adjusted to account for the fact that a substantial portion of IRIS tokens in circulation may be voluntarily staked by participants to participate in the consensus engine.
+If and when the IRIS network is fully deployed, the annual inflation rate of IRIS tokens will be adjusted to account for the fact that a substantial portion of IRIS tokens in circulation may be voluntarily staked by participants to participate in the consensus engine.

 Proceeds from the private sale of IRIS tokens will be used, first and foremost, for the development of the IRIS network.
 The planned usage distribution is as follows: